-The Fund is committed to operating leases on seven motor vehicles.
-These leases are non-cancellable and have a term ranging between 12 and 72 months, with no renewable options included in the contract.
+The Fund is committed to leases on six motor vehicles.
+These leases are non-cancellable and have a term ranging between 14 and 72 months, with no renewable options included in the contract.
 There are no restrictions imposed by these leasing arrangements on other financing transactions.
-The Premises total in 2022 includes six car bays payable to a different lessor than the accommodation provider, at \$63,527 'Within 1 year' and \$65,369 'Later than 1 year and not later than 5 years'.
-In 2021 six car bays were included from a separate lessor at \$60,908 'Within 1 year' and \$125,650 'Later than 1 year and not later than 5 years'.
+The Premises total in 2023 includes six car bays payable to a different lessor than the accommodation provider, at \$65,369 'Within 1 year' and \$0 'Later than 1 year and not later than 5 years'.